pontem-network/aptos-core/developer-docs-site/docs/nodes/full-node/network-identity-fullnode.md

 Fullnodes will automatically start up with a randomly generated network identity.
 This works well for regular fullnodes.
 However:

-- You may want your fullnode to be added to a specific upstream fullnode's allowlist (i.e., another fullnode participant in the Aptos network), because:
+- You may want your fullnode to be added to a specific upstream fullnode's allowlist (i.e., another fullnode participant in the Pont network), because:

   - You might require specific permissions for your fullnode on this specific upstream fullnode, or
   - This upstream fullnode only allows known identities to connect to it, or
-  - You may wish to advertise your fullnode for other Aptos fullnodes to connect to (to help support the Aptos network).
+  - You may wish to advertise your fullnode for other Pont fullnodes to connect to (to help support the Pont network).

 In such cases, it helps if you run your fullnode with a static network identity, instead of a randomly generated network identity that keeps changing every time you start up your fullnode.